Why not extend your stay in Austria by combining our Maria Alm holiday with our Bad Hofgastein holiday?

 There will be a rest day offered during the week.
 You can explore the local area or go further afield to places such as Salzburg (1 hours 18 minutes by train.)
 You can use the Almorama Card to receive free journeys on lifts in Gastein.
 You can also use the Gastein card for discounted bus rides around the local area.
 These cards are included in the holiday price.
 The tour leader will discuss the options available.

-Transfer by road to Munich Airport or Salzburg Airport for return flight to the UK.
+We bid farewell to Austria and transfer by road to Munich Airport or Salzburg Airport for our return flight to the UK.

 Walks & Excursions

 On ‘2x Walks, 2x Leaders, 2x Grades’ departures, where we provide two tour leaders and offer a choice of easier or harder walks each day, we hope to be able to accommodate your choice of walk.
 However, safety considerations do govern the sizes of groups in each walking grade; the minimum number of participants for a guided walk at a given grade and the maximum group size will be as indicated for the walk grade.

 For safety reasons the minimum number of participants on a walk will be 4 plus the leader.